Can Medicines Be Taken With Milk

 Tetracycline can bind to calcium and iron present in the milk, forming insoluble chelates, and reducing its level in the circulation.
 Milk can reduce the blood levels of tetracycline drugs by 50% or more.
 This much decrease in the bioavailability is enough to sabotage their impact.

-Orange juice and coffee are calcium-containing foods/drinks but do not interact with tetracyclines.
+Interestingly, orange juice and coffee also contain calcium but do not interact with tetracyclines.

 Tetracyclines include demeclocycline, methacycline, tetracycline, doxycycline, ocytetracycline, minocycline.